OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-17.md

 ## 1 Chronicles 17:14

-> But I will settle him in My house and in My kingdom forever,
+> But I will establish him in My house and in My kingdom for all time,
-> and his throne shall be established forever.’”
+> and his throne shall be secured forever.’”

 ---

 ## 1 Chronicles 17:15

-According to all these words and according to all this vision,
+In accordance with all these words and this vision,
-so Nathan spoke to David.
+Nathan conveyed them to David.

 ---